Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Curve complexes and hierarchical structures

 \end{thm}

-We recall the Consistency Theorem of Behrstock and Minsky from \cite{bkmm}.
-Note that there this theorem is stated and proved for markings.
+We recall Consistency Theorem of Behrstock and Minsky from \cite{bkmm}.
+There the theorem is stated and proved for markings.
 It is straightforward to verify that all of their arguments go through for pants decompositions, considering only non-annular subsurfaces (excluding all annular subsurfaces).